 Unemployment Benefits After Being Fired

 Individual state laws determine when an employee can receive unemployment benefits after being fired, and these guidelines may differ slightly from one jurisdiction to the next.
-Typically, you must have been employed long enough and earned enough to qualify for unemployment benefits after being fired.
+Typically, you must have been employed for a long enough time and earned enough to qualify for benefits after being fired.
 Learn more about unemployment eligibility below.

 Get Legal Help Today